sharanabasavamalipatil/student-performance-/README.md

 Generated prediction results based on user input data Assisted in debugging and improving model efficiency Documented the machine learning workflow and results

+Literature Survey & Analysis

+As part of this project, I conducted a comprehensive literature survey for both the Student Performance Prediction System and the Course Recommendation System.

+Objectives
+Understand existing research and methodologies in student performance prediction Analyze recommendation techniques used in course recommendation systems Identify gaps and limitations in current approaches Work Done
+Reviewed research papers, journals, and online resources on:
+Student performance prediction using Machine Learning Course recommendation systems based on user behavior and academic data Studied key algorithms:
+Regression Models
+Classification Techniques
+Collaborative Filtering
+Content-Based Recommendation
+Compared models based on:
+Accuracy
+Efficiency
+Scalability
+Key Insights
+Models like Decision Trees, Random Forest, and Linear Regression are widely used for prediction Recommendation systems improve personalized learning paths Data quality and feature selection significantly impact model performance Outcome
+Identified suitable approaches for building an efficient prediction and recommendation system Established a strong foundation for model selection, feature engineering, and system design